prototypefund/open-theater-api/README.md

 # Open-Theater-API

+Open Theater aims to give theaters and other event venues the possiblity to create a software environments in which visitors / theater audiences can use smartphones and other devices to receive personal subtitles and translations send live in the theater show.

-API based on socket.io and HTTP to send, provision & trigger live subtitles/translations for theater and live performance applications to mobile devices in the audience to bridge language barriers.
+To achieve that Open Theater provides an API to send, provision & trigger live subtitles/translations for theater and live performance applications to mobile devices in the audience to bridge language barriers.

+On the other side Open Theater also provides a reference-implementations in form of <a href="https://gitlab.com/open-theater/open-theater-client-capacitorjs">a mobile App for ios and Android devices</a>, as well as a Desktop App sending subtitles and media cues to a trigger-server instance that will broadcast those cues to all registered mobile devices.

 Translations can be in form of text, video or audio snippets.